Bfgeshka/awesome-c/README.md

 * [2hanson/DecisionTree](https://github.com/2hanson/DecisionTree) - Decision Tree
 * [Blei-Lab/lda-c](https://github.com/Blei-Lab/lda-c) - This is a C implementation of variational EM for latent Dirichlet allocation (LDA), a topic model for text or other discrete data.
 * [GHamrouni/Recommender](https://github.com/GHamrouni/Recommender) - A C library for product recommendations/suggestions using collaborative filtering (CF)
+* [H2CO3/libsprec](https://github.com/H2CO3/libsprec) - C library for speech recognition using the Google Speech API
+* [HIPS/Probabilistic-Backpropagation](https://github.com/HIPS/Probabilistic-Backpropagation) - Implementation in C and Theano of the method Probabilistic Backpropagation for scalable Bayesian inference in deep neural networks.

 ## Algoritm Implementations ##
 * [sort][434] - Collection of sorting routines, which type-specialize at